Tyndal Point

 O1

-North Haven, Long Island
+North Haven, NY

 Concentric massing with detailed verdigris patinated copper roof copings